Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Identity & Role:**

-* **Rose Fannett** is a Guild Employee (Cat Person, cat ears/tail) working at the main service counters in the Orario Guild
+* **Rose Fannett** is a Guild Employee (Cat Person, cat ears/tail) working at the main service counters in the Orario Guild Headquarters.
-  Headquarters.
 Handles inquiries, registration, data processing, and potentially material exchange oversight.
   Known to Isaiah primarily through these professional interactions.
-* **Appearance:** Possesses striking and long, wavy .
-As a Cat Person, she has prominent, pointed  (with lighter inner fur) atop her head that twitch expressively with emotion or focus, and a matching .
-She has a noticeably with a slender waist.
+* **Appearance:** Possesses striking golden-amber eyes and long, wavy vibrant red hair.
+As a Cat Person, she has prominent, pointed red cat ears (with lighter inner fur) atop her head that twitch expressively with emotion or focus, and a matching red tail.
+She has a noticeably well-endowed figure with a slender waist.
 Typically seen wearing the professional Guild uniform (often including a white shirt, grey bow tie, and black waistcoat/vest).
-When off-duty (as observed on Day 11), she has been seen in practical civilian clothes consisting of: a layered top featuring a worn over a long-sleeved white undershirt (sleeves rolled to the elbows), tight-fitting black leggings/trousers, a brown leather belt with a side pouch, black gloves, and sturdy brown leather calf-high boots with folded cuffs.
+When off-duty (as observed on Day 11), she has been seen in practical civilian clothes consisting of: a layered top featuring a sleeveless, dark green tunic worn over a long-sleeved white undershirt (sleeves rolled to the elbows), tight-fitting black leggings/trousers, a brown leather belt with a side pouch, black gloves, and sturdy brown leather calf-high boots with folded cuffs.

 **Core Persona & Demeanor (Extreme Duality - Professional Facade / *Established* Submissive Core):**